PatrykWo/vllm-fork/docs/source/getting_started/gaudi-installation.rst

 2. Build and Install the latest from vLLM-fork

-The latest features and performance optimizations are developed in Gaudi's [vLLM-fork](https://github.com/HabanaAI/vllm-fork) and we periodically upstream them to vLLM main repo.
+The latest features and performance optimizations are developed in Gaudi's [vLLM-fork](https://github.com/HabanaAI/vllm-fork) and we periodically upstream them to vLLM main repository.
 To install latest [HabanaAI/vLLM-fork](https://github.com/HabanaAI/vllm-fork), run the following:

 .. code:: console